kanamania/AmbulanceRider/README.md

 A full-stack web application for managing emergency medical dispatch operations with comprehensive trip management, status workflow, audit trails, real-time tracking, and advanced telemetry.

-**Version:** 0.0.24 | **Last Updated:** 2025-12-10
+**Version:** 0.0.25 | **Last Updated:** 2025-12-10

 > **Latest Updates (2025-12-10):**
+> - Upgraded to .NET 10.0 across all projects (API, Blazor WebAssembly) ✅
+> - Updated all Microsoft and EF Core packages to version 10.0.0 ✅
-> - Hardened all Docker images to use HTTPS Debian mirrors before apt operations to avoid invalid GPG signature failures ✅
+> - Updated Docker images to use .NET 10.0 SDK and runtime ✅
-> - Ensured curl/libpq installation steps clean apt lists for reproducible builds ✅
 >
 > **Previous (2025-12-07):**
 > - Improved select options UI for TripType attributes ⭐ NEW